alphazframework/zest-docs-latest/docs/component.md

 ```

-Congrulation you have successfully created one component.
+Congratulations!
+You have successfully created a component.